Master Anterior Infarct: Key Concepts, Diagnosis, and Management

 Identify Clinical Signs and Diagnostic Criteria for Anterior Infarction

-Clinical signs of an anterior infarct may include:
+Clinical signs of an anterior myocardial infarction may include:

 • Chest pain that radiates to the left arm, jaw, or back